johngeorgewright/frontfax/README.md

 To change the URLs open the `config/default.json` file and edit the `[image|css|js].paths` urls.

 ### LESS

+To install LESS support run the following command in your project directory `frontfax add --less`.

 While you're working on any less files they will automatically be converted in to css and placed in the css directory.